dgpv/bsst/README.md

 Copyright (c) 2023 Dmitry Petukhov (https://github.com/dgpv), dp@bsst.dev

-Symbolically executes the opcodes, checks constraints that opcodes impose on values they process, and shows the report with conditions that the script enforce, possible failures, etc.
+Symbolically executes the opcodes, tracks constraints that opcodes impose on values they operate on, and shows the report with conditions that the script enforces, possible failures, possible values for data, etc.

 Supports Bitcoin script and Elements script.